saberland/saber/website/pages/docs/theming.md

 }
 ```

-The page contents will be available as default slot in your layout component, for example:
+The page contents will be available as a default slot in your layout component, for example:

 ```vue
 <template>